World Book: Play, Learn, Explore

 by Bailey Keimig-Gehrke, Youth Services Happy Women’s History Month!
 One of the best ways to celebrate with children is to read a picture book biography!
 There are many wonderful books about women throughout history, some stories are more familiar than others, but all are worth […]

 Each new year welcomes the chance to set new goals (or accomplish old ones).
-If this is the year you’ve vowed to learn a new language, finish that home improvement project, or simply read more… the library can help you make it happen!
-Learn a […]
+If this is the year you’ve vowed to learn a new language, finish that home improvement project, or simply read more… Carnegie-Stout Public Library can help you make it happen!
+Learn […]

 By Bailey Keimig-Gehrke, Youth Services Now that the weather is cooling off and pumpkins are adorning our porch steps, it is the perfect time for families to celebrate all things sweetly spooky with their little ones.
 Since there is no better way to celebrate than […]